 Chinese telecom firms seek review of NYSE delisting decision

-Telecom companies China Unicom Hong Kong Ltd, China Mobile and China Telecom Corp said on Thursday they had requested the New York Stock Exchange to review its decision to delist their American depositary shares.

-REUTERS: Telecom companies China Unicom Hong Kong Ltd, China Mobile and China Telecom Corp said on Thursday they had requested the New York Stock Exchange to review its decision to delist their American depositary shares.
+Telecom companies China Unicom Hong Kong, China Mobile and China Telecom Corp said on Thursday (Jan 21) they had requested the New York Stock Exchange to review its decision to delist their American depositary shares.

-Index providers MSCI Inc, FTSE Russell and S&P Dow Jones Indices removed the telcos from benchmarks this month, wiping a combined US$5.6 billion off the value of their Hong Kong-traded shares.
+Index providers MSCI, FTSE Russell and S&P Dow Jones Indices removed the telcos from benchmarks this month, wiping a combined US$5.6 billion off the value of their Hong Kong-traded shares.

 The companies said the NYSE's review would be scheduled within 25 days from their filing on Wednesday, and requested that trading suspension on the telcos stay in place until the outcome is finalised.